All Episodes

 I mean, using the same philosophies and strategies Obama and Hillary have put into place.

-It's obviously it's it's a joke.
+It's obviously it's a joke.

 They don't know what they're doing.